mc68-net/disx/DEVELOPMENT.md

 - `dis1802.cpp`:   Sort of works, but few samples and it suffers from split references.
 - `dis2650.cpp`:   Seems to work okay on a few samples.
 - `dis4004.cpp`:   Tested on the Busicom calculator ROM.
-- `dis68HC05.cpp`: Few examples to test it on.
 - `dis68HC12.cpp`: Tested on an example and an "all opcodes" binary.
 - `dis7810.cpp`:   Only tested on one code example.
 - `dis78K3.cpp`:   Only tested on one code example.
 - `dis8086.cpp`:   Very minimal, only useful for Small model code without segments.
 - `disf8.cpp`:     Sort of works, but not enough examples.
+- `dis9900.cpp`:   Seems to agree with existing disassemblies.
-- `dispdp11.cpp`:  Sort of works, but not enough examples, and it looks weird in hexadecimal.
+- `dispdp11.cpp`:  Sort of works, but not enough examples.
 - `dispic.cpp`:    Sort of works, but better testing needed.

 #### Level 1